ydaniv/uijet/bfdocs/src/guides/application.md

 ## uijet.init()

-So a basic uijet-based app will look like this:
+So a basic uijet-based app will start like this:

 ```javascript
 define([